Surfshark Review 2023: Best Value for Money?

-Surfshark is relatively new to the hotly-contested VPN market, promising things which many other programs have long offered, such as secure surfing, online anonymity, and the ability to bypass geo-blocks for streaming or surfing.
-Our test shows whether Surfshark devours, or is devoured by its competition.
+Surfshark is fairly new to the hotly-contested VPN market, promising things that many other services have long offered, such as secure surfing, online anonymity, and the ability to bypass geoblocking.
+Our test shows whether Surfshark devours, or is swallowed up by its competition.

 Installation and Features

 Surfshark's website shows all operating systems the platform supports, offering the ability to download their installation files.
 Since no free version exists, it's necessary to create an account and choose from one of the subscription options before accessing the program's dashboard.
 In the "Pricing" section of this review below, we'll go into greater detail about what subscription options are available for Surfshark.

 You can download an installation file or follow one its guides to set up Surfshark on your operating system.

 The desktop client's interface is clear and easy to use.
 A blue button on its main window automatically connects you to the fastest server relative to your location.
 Directly under the button a list that displays the most recently used connections is shown.

 The "not connected" tab hides your IP address, while the kill switch deactivates your internet connection in case the VPN connection is lost.
 This ensures that your IP address will not be made public and that your connection will not create any problems.